filecoin-project/venus-docs/docs/modules/Venus wallet.md

-   newKeyBindCustom, newKBC           create a strategy about wallet bind msgType and methods newKeyBindFromTemplate, newKBFT    create a strategy about wallet bind msgType and methods with template newGroup, newG                     create a group with keyBinds newWalletToken, newWT              create a wallet token with group removeMsgTypeTemplate, rmMTT       remove msgTypeTemplate ( not affect the group strategy that has been created) removeMethodTemplate, rmMT         remove MethodTemplate ( not affect the group strategy that has been created) removeKeyBind, rmKB                remove keyBind ( not affect the group strategy that has been created) removeKeyBindByAddress, rmKBBA     remove keyBinds by address ( not affect the group strategy that has been created) removeGroup, rmG                   remove group by address ( not affect the group strategy that has been created) removeToken, rmT                   remove token pullMethodFromKeyBind, pullM4KB    remove elements of methods in keyBind pullMsgTypeFromKeyBind, pullMT4KB  remove elements of msgTypes in keyBind pushMethodIntoKeyBind, pushM2KB    append methods into keyBind pushMsgTypeIntoKeyBind, pushMT2KB  append msgTypes into keyBind help, h                            Shows a list of commands or help for one command
+   newKeyBindCustom, newKBC           create a strategy about wallet bind msgType and methods newKeyBindFromTemplate, newKBFT    create a strategy about wallet bind msgType and methods with template newGroup, newG                     create a group with keyBinds newStToken, newWT                  create a wallet token with group removeMsgTypeTemplate, rmMTT       remove msgTypeTemplate ( not affect the group strategy that has been created) removeMethodTemplate, rmMT         remove MethodTemplate ( not affect the group strategy that has been created) removeKeyBind, rmKB                remove keyBind ( not affect the group strategy that has been created) removeKeyBindByAddress, rmKBBA     remove keyBinds by address ( not affect the group strategy that has been created) removeGroup, rmG                   remove group by address ( not affect the group strategy that has been created) removeStToken, rmT                 remove token removeMethodFromKeyBind, rmM4KB    remove elements of methods in keyBind removeMsgTypeFromKeyBind, rmMT4KB  remove elements of msgTypes in keyBind addMethodIntoKeyBind, addM2KB      append methods into keyBind addMsgTypeIntoKeyBind, addMT2KB    append msgTypes into keyBind help, h                            Shows a list of commands or help for one command

 OPTIONS: